isaacLepley/Alimus-Public/house-rules.md

 >  - The insane creature cannot speak.
 Their mind broken, they can only communicate nonsensical manners, whether that be bubbles and noises, gestures, sprawling's or something else.
 >  - *Further effects of insanity will be revealed throughout the course of the game.*

 The **insanity** condition is intricately tied to the [fear and sanity](https://isaaclepley.github.io/Alimus-Public/fear-and-sanity.html) rules that will be used in this game.
 The vast majority of characters in Alimus do not know how to cure insanity, but thankfully, it is a rare condition.
-It is known that the Alimus Asylum cures patients after intensive care, and the cured patients are sent back out into society.
+It is known that the Alimus Asylum has cured patients after intensive care, and those cured have been sent back out into society to continue living normal lives.

 ## Character Creation